danielscarvalho/speed-robot/README.md

 Internet speed Twitter robot

 As almost everybody works from home, Internet availability and speed are important.<br>
-When we have issues, the operators (telecom companies) try to attend to us with robots!´
+When we have issues, the operators (telecom companies) try to attend to us with robots! (clearly, they don't care!)

 So we can create our own robots too!!
 In response!!